Hello and welcome to my blog!

 What is “wild” topology?

 Though I have interests in many areas of mathematics, my expertise is the algebraic topology of locally complicated (or wild) topological spaces, which requires dealing with a big mix of techniques from algebraic, geometric, and general topology.
-In fact, the spaces of interest in wild topology are natural to many areas of mathematics, arising frequently in continuum theory, dynamics, geometric group theory (as boundaries of groups), as compactifications of manifolds, etc. Actually, I’ve grown to like the word “wild.”
-For me, it doesn’t mean “intractable.”
-To me, the word “wild” emphasizes that the primary algebraic objects of interest are, individually, more highly structured and intricate than the ones in standard algebraic topology (like a regular group).
-For example, the earring group can be considered as a regular group but it is more natural to consider it as a group with certain infinite product operations.
-Like any progressive field of mathematics, the theory can be fairly technical on some days but, in many ways, the objects studied here are better understood than many difficult-to-compute objects in traditional algebraic topology.
+The spaces of interest in wild topology are natural to many areas of mathematics, arising frequently in continuum theory, dynamics, geometric group theory (as boundaries of groups), as compactifications of manifolds, etc.

 Lately, I have been interested in algebraic invariants of spaces that admit natural (convergence-based) infinite product operations akin to infinite sums in the real line or complex plane.
-This includes fundamental groups, higher homotopy groups, and certain homology-like groups.
-In this setting, the interactions between the algebraic and topological structures are much richer than in classical algebraic topology.
-Sometimes, I think of this as infinitary algebraic topology because when the most remarkable things happen, infinitary operations are almost always hanging around.
+This includes infinitary operations in fundamental groups, higher homotopy groups, and certain homology-like groups.

 Blog content